okta/okta-mobile-kotlin/README.md

 The simplest way to integrate authentication in your app is with OIDC through a web browser, using the Authorization Code Flow grant.

-#### Configure your OIDC Settings
+#### Configure your OAuth Settings

-Before authenticating your user, you need to create your `OidcClient`, using the settings defined in your application in the Okta Developer Console, and initialize the AuthFoundation module.
+Before authenticating your user, you need to set your default `OidcConfiguration` using the settings defined in your application in the Okta Developer Console.

 ```kotlin
 import android.content.Context